Policies & Procedures

 What are procedures?

 Procedures are the instructions for completing a task properly.
-Generally, simpler tasks don’t require a formal written procedure.
+Generally, simpler tasks don't require a formal written procedure.
 Complex tasks, especially ones that require multiple layers of approval, are better suited to formal procedures.
-Set procedures for common or repetitive tasks — for example, disciplinary actions or performance reviews — promotes efficiency and reduces the likelihood of errors.
+Set procedures for common or repetitive tasks — for example, disciplinary actions or performance reviews — promote efficiency and reduce the likelihood of errors.

 Why are company policies and procedures important?